Sectorial covers over fanifolds: Large volume limit fibrations

 \begin{remark} As explained in \cite[Example 2.3]{GPS1}, when $S$ is noncompact $T^* S$ equipped with the tautological Liouville form is not even a Liouville manifold.
 However, if $S$ is the interior of a compact manifold-with-boundary, then $T^* S$ becomes a Liouville manifold after a suitable modification of the Liouville form near the boundary making it convex.
-We use the same symbol $T^* S$ to denote the result.
-Since the modification yields additional zeros of the Liouville vector field on $\del_\infty T^* S$, we will regard it as a stopped Weinstein sector. \end{remark}
+We use the same symbol $T^* S$ to denote the result and regard it as a stopped Weinstein sector. \end{remark}

 \begin{definition}[{\cite[Definition 4.11]{GS1}}] Let $W$ be a Weinstein domain with a smooth Legendrian embedding $\widehat{M} \times \del S \hookrightarrow \del_\infty W$.